frenck/spook/documentation/other_features.md

 The window slides, so this is always about the most recent changes rather than a fresh count every five minutes.

 It reports once per spell.
 Once it has said an entity will not settle it stays quiet until that entity does settle, because a storm of alerts about a storm helps nobody.
-Settling means the last few changes no longer fall inside the window; the next time it starts up is news again.
+Settling means the last few changes no longer fall inside the window, and the next time it starts up is news again.
+A change that still leaves the last few inside the window is the same spell carrying on, however long it has been since the one before it.

 When it fires, `trigger.entity_id` names the entity, `trigger.from_state` and `trigger.to_state` are the change that tipped it over, and `trigger.changes` and `trigger.within` are what was asked for.